edgeOFCare/student-tutorials/tool-tutorial-template.md

 #Introduction#
 Hi!
 This tutorial is about how to use jekyll.
-Jekyll is a program that helps you build your own website in an easy and simple manner.
+Jekyll is a program that helps you build your own website in an "easy" and "simple" manner.

 #Software & Setup
 how to install the tool or other prerequisites for using it